Authentication¶

 When to Use Each Method¶

-- JWT/OIDC: Use for enterprise deployments with existing identity providers (Keycloak, Auth0, Azure AD, Okta).
-Provides centralized user management and SSO.
+- Control plane JWT/OIDC: Use for enterprise deployments with existing identity providers (Keycloak, Auth0, Azure AD, Okta).
+Provides centralized user management and SSO for control plane operations.

-- API Keys: Use for service-to-service communication, CI/CD pipelines, and automated tooling.
+- Control plane API keys: Use for service-to-service automation against admin endpoints (CI/CD pipelines, tooling).
 Simpler to set up but requires manual key management.

 JWT/OIDC Authentication¶